Know Before You Go

-Using the bounties of the Nile Valley, you’ll find corn, eggplant, zucchini, tomatoes, citrus fruits and more in your Egyptian cuisine.
-Add falafel, meat, fish, and more to that and you’re in gastronomic heaven.
+Using the bounties of the Nile Valley, you’ll find yourself surrounded by a gastronomic heaven.
 You’ll sample a variety of local dishes on your trip, but read on for tips when dining in Egypt, and delicacies you must try:

 - Ful Medammes: This dish of fava beans is the most common breakfast for Egyptians, usually served with eggs, cheese, or bread

 - Mahshi: A favorite for vegetarians, Mahshi is veggies stuffed with some sort of rice filling and leaves (grapevine, cabbage)